TannertheHowell/national-employment-and-wage-data-processer/doc/Plan.md

     *   e.g. things you learned, things that didn't go according to plan
 *   [ ] Tag the last commit in this phase `implemented`

+Part of this phase was running the benchmark tool.
+While using my computer the big_data.py should finish in under 23.29s.

 ## Phase 3: Testing and Debugging (tag name `tested`)
 *(30% of your effort)*